-The solvency (using the market value of plan assets) position as at December 31, 2022 is at a surplus (market basis) of approximately \$2,353 million.
-The solvency and going-concern (using the smoothed value of RPP assets) positions of the Plan improved in 2022 such that the funding ratios are estimated to exceed 105% and 125%, respectively, for the Plan as at December 31, 2022.
-As a result, Canada Post Corporation may be required to make mandatory use of the surplus and not be permitted to make regular contributions once the actuarial valuation is filed with OSFI and CRA later in 2023.
+The solvency (using the market value of plan assets) position as at December 31, 2023 is at a surplus of approximately \$2,064 million.
+The solvency and going-concern (using the smoothed value of RPP assets) positions of the Plan remained strong in 2023 such that the funding ratios are estimated to remain above 105% and 125%, respectively, for the Plan as at December 31, 2023.
+As a result, Canada Post Corporation is expected to continue to be required to make mandatory use of the surplus and not be permitted to make regular contributions in 2024.
 Final actuarial valuation results may differ significantly from these estimates.

-The special payments made by Canada Post in 2022 and estimated to be made in 2023 are top-up payments (transfer deficiency).
-The top-up payments are required to pay the full commuted value when someone leaves the Plan because the solvency ratio is below 100%, and they include additional top-up payments required by the OSFI since 2014 given the deficit funding relief.
-In October 2022, OSFI withdrew the requirement for these additional top-up payments.
-This change allows funding requirements for these payments to be consistent with the rules applied to other federally regulated plans.
-The top-up payments will no longer be required once the 2022 solvency valuation report is filed with OSFI in 2023 as the solvency ratio is estimated to exceed 100% at December 31, 2022.
+The special payments made by Canada Post in 2023 are top-up payments (transfer deficiency).
+The top-up payments are required to pay the full commuted value when someone leaves the Plan when the solvency ratio is below 100%.
+These payments were no longer required once the 2022 funding valuation report was filed with OSFI in 2023 as the solvency ratio exceeded 100% at December 31, 2022.

 Under CPA Canada Handbook Section 4600, the actuarial asset value adjustment is not included in the valuation methodology for accounting purposes.
 Therefore, the Plan surplus in these financial statements is different from the surplus (deficit) determined by the funding valuation.

 The following table provides a reconciliation between the surplus recorded in the valuation for funding purposes to the amount recorded in these financial statements.

-Extrapolation Filed valuation (in millions of dollars) 2022 2021 Surplus per valuation for funding purposes \$ 6,535 \$ 4,897 Actuarial asset value adjustment (1,186) 2,628 Other - (71) Surplus per financial statements \$ 5,349 \$ 7,454
+Extrapolatior Filed valuation (in millions of dollars) 2023 3 2022 Surplus per valuation for funding purposes \$ 7,507 \$ 6,535 Actuarial asset value adjustment (879 ) (1,186) Other · Surplus per financial statements \$ 6,610 \$ 5,349